tundish/blathnaid/blathnaid/tale/chapters.rst

 Fell had nothing but contempt for the Cutlers.
 He said they were all blade and no tang.
 They did not understand the process of designing a product.
-So when the Guards were issued new glaives, they would take off the head in order that they could beat people with the handle.
+So when the Guards were issued new glaives, they would take off the head in order that they could at least beat people with the handle.
-This made things very much safer for the operator.
+It was so very much safer for the operator.

 Third wish gone
 ---------------